tufstraka/FixFlow/DEVPOST_SUBMISSION.md

 ---

-Built with ❤️ for the MNEE Hackathon - Demonstrating the future of programmable money for automated financial workflows using MNEE's native infrastructure!
+Built with ❤️ for the MNEE Hackathon - Demonstrating the future of programmable money for automated financial workflows using MNEE's native infrastructure and reliable database state management!